morloderex/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 +<?= htmlspecialchars((string) $var) ?>
 </code>

-For a typical project (which won't be using strict_types), expect thousands of changes to be made; and note how this does not improve code quality.
+For a typical project (which won't be using //strict_types=1//), expect thousands of changes to be made; and note how this does not improve code quality.

 ==== Temporary Solutions ====